The Better 'Ole (1926 film): Premiere Vitaphone short subjects

-The Better 'Ole premiered at the Colony Theatre in New York City, New York on October 7, 1926.
+The Better 'Ole premiered at the Colony Theatre in New York City, New York, on October 7, 1926.
+Four of the seven shorts survive on both disc and film, with the occasional loss of footage due to nitrate decompostion.
+Disc recordings survive for the shorts with George Jessel, Bruce Bairnsfather and Reinald Werrenrath respectively.

 Box office

-According to Warner Bros records the film earned $955,000 domestically and $318,000 foreign.
+According to Warner Bros. records, the film earned $955,000 domestically and $318,000 foreign.

-Preservation status
+Preservation

 The film, as well at its Vitaphone soundtrack, survive and remain intact, with the exception of one reel, which is currently missing.
-The film exists in the UCLA Film and Television Archive film archive.
+The film exists in the UCLA Film and Television Archive.

 Home media

 This film was released on DVD-R through the Warner Archive Collection in 2009.